Skip to content

 Why cloud

-• Cost Savings: Only pay for what we use, leveraging economy of scale: EC2 instance with different pricing model.
-Usage from hundreds of thousands of customers is aggregated in the cloud.
-Moving from capex to variable expense (OPEX).
+• Cost Savings: Only pay for what is used, leveraging economy of scale: AWS EC2 instances have different pricing model depending of the resource capacity and usage.
+Enterprise are moving from capex to variable expense (OPEX Operational Expenses).

 • Agility: Teams can experiment and innovate quickly and frequently at minimum cost.
-Define infrastructure in minutes, as code, not weeks or even months.
+Define infrastructure in minutes, as code, not weeks or even months to get hardware.

-• Elacticity: Scale up and down so no need to guess resource capacity.
+• Elasticity: Scale up and down so no need to guess resource capacity.

 • Innovation: Focus on business apps, not IT infrastructure and data centers.